PLPAcademy/day-3-assignment-PromiseUantioje/README.md

 B) To secure your MySQL installation with a super-secret password
 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL

-Ans: B
+Ans: B To secure your MySQL installation with a super-secret password

 How do you begin managing your database after installing MySQL?

-A) Start by installing additional plugins B) Launch MySQL Workbench and connect to your MySQL Server C) Run mysqladmin start in the terminal D) Restart your computer to activate MySQL

-How do you begin managing your database after installing MySQL?

 A) Start by installing additional plugins
-B) Launch MySQL Workbench and connect to your MySQL ServerC) Run mysqladmin start in the terminal D) Restart your computer to activate MySQL
+B) Launch MySQL Workbench and connect to your MySQL Server

-Ans: B
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL

+Ans: B Launch MySQL Workbench and connect to your MySQL Server